R-D-R248/Win-Authenticator/README.md

-# Win-Authenticator
+# Win-Authenticator 1.0
 It Creates A double login in your computer
+# Where to Download?
+Download it on the Desktop then only it will function properly
-Steps to Successfully use it
+# Steps to Set up
 1. Run the Batch File to Set Password
 2. Win + R
 3. type shell:startup